BioSchemas/bioschemas.github.io/tutorials/howto/howto_create_new_profile.md

 layout: tutorial
 title: How to create a new draft profile
 previousTutorial:
-  link: ./howto/howto_right_profile
+  link: howto/howto_check_deploy
-  title: How to select the right profile for your resource
+  title: How to check your deployed markup
 nextTutorial:
   link: ./howto/howto_new_profile_version
   title: How to update a profile